 If meditation isn’t doing it for you, perhaps simply voicing your concerns with someone will help out.
 Call a friend, see a therapist or speak to a doctor and seek feedback regarding your concerns.
 If you can alleviate them, you’ll find yourself sleeping better in no time at all.

 Exercise is a fantastic way to make sure you’re good to go by the time bedtime comes around.
 That’s not to say, however, that you should exercise before bed.
 Doing so would actually not be in your best interest.
-Exercising causes your body to produce adrenaline, which is basically natural caffeine.
+Exercising cause your body to produce adrenaline, which is basically natural caffeine.
 That stuff is going to keep you up all night.

 Instead, exercise earlier in the day.
 Doing so not only helps you improve circulation, it also gets your body in the need for rest.
 This is a great combination for sleep.